Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Experiments

-\textbf{Quantitative Analysis.} We analyze captions for 100 images randomly sampled from BLIP-558k~\cite{li2022blipbootstrappinglanguageimagepretraining}, which is used as unlabeled image captioning data in Section~\ref{sec:experiments}.
+\textbf{How Does \cod{} Facilitate Multimodal Perception?
+(Quantitative Analysis.)} We analyze captions for 100 images randomly sampled from BLIP-558k~\cite{DBLP:conf/icml/0001LXH22}, which is used as unlabeled image captioning data in Section~\ref{sec:experiments}.
 These captions are generated by perception-enhanced models fine-tuned on annotated caption data in three formats: detailed description (Detailed D), \cod{} (CoD), and their combination (as implemented in \sicog{}, described in Section~\ref{sec:method}).
-Using GPT-4 with the prompt shown in Table~\ref{tab:caption_eval_prompt}, we evaluate six key dimensions: salient content, fine-grained details, relational attributes, peripheral content, faithfulness, and world knowledge.
+Using GPT-4 with the prompt shown in Table~\ref{tab:caption_eval_prompt}, we evaluate six key dimensions.
 For a holistic analysis, we also include \llavanext{}, a leading open-source MLLM known for its strong captioning capabilities~\cite{li2024llavanext-ablations}.
 Table~\ref{tab:fine_grained_comparisons} shows that the base model, regardless of resolution, consistently underperforms in salient content, fine-grained details, relational attributes, and peripheral content.
-These results highlight the importance of the four-step perception analysis design used in \cod{}.
+These results highlight the importance of the four-step perception analysis design used in CoD.

 \textbf{\cod{} shows strong efficacy in facilitating systematic perception across six key dimensions.} Perception-enhanced models fine-tuned with \cod{} outperform those trained on detailed descriptions in both single-step (caption-only) and multi-step formats.
 Notably, their combination achieves the highest evaluation scores, surpassing \llavanext{} in five of the six dimensions.
 Furthermore, \cod{} generates the longest average caption lengths (approximately 430–450 tokens), indicating a robust perceptual capacity.
 Additional analysis is provided in Appendix~\ref{sec:dist_caption_length}.
+Due to space constraints, we provide \textbf{the qualitative analysis of \cod{} and a detailed discussion of structured Chain-of-Thought} in Appendix~\ref{sec:indepth_analysis}.